rs-services/cookbooks_internal/cookbooks/couchbase/README.md

 Description
 ===========
-* Couchbase Enterprise for Shuffle Master (PSST-50)
+* Couchbase Enterprise for Shuffle Master by HTKIM (PSST-73)

 Requirements
 ============